foogaro/redis-gears-for-caching-patterns/README.md

 Moving the logic from the application layer to the cache layer.

-This can be done by using standard library API, or by using proprietary caching API provided by the vendor, so whatever works best you use case.
+This can be done by using standard library API, or by using proprietary caching API provided by the vendor, so whatever works best for your use case.

 More detail in the demo [section](#pattern-write-through).